ftrias/jyserver/README.md

 1. After calling `httpd.start()`, the server will listen for new http requests.

 2. When "/" is requested, jyserver will insert special Javascript code into the HTML that enables communication before sending it to the browser.
 This code creates the `server` Proxy object.

 3. This injected code will cause the browser to send an asynchronous http request to the server asking for new commands for the browser to execute.
    Then it waits for a response in the background.

 4. When the user clicks on the button `reset`, the `server` Proxy object is called.
 It will extract the method name--in this case `reset`--and then make an http request to the server to execute that statement.

 5. The server will receive this http request, look at the App class, find a method with that name and execute it.

 6. The executed method `reset()` first increases the variable `start0`.
-Then it begins building a Javascript command by using the special `self.js` command. `self.js` uses Python's dynamic language features `__getattr__`, `__setattr__`, etc. to build Javascript syntax on the fly.
+Then it begins building a Javascript command by using the special `self.js` command.
+   `self.js` uses Python's dynamic language features `__getattr__`, `__setattr__`, etc. to build Javascript syntax on the fly.

 7. When this "dynamic" statement get assigned a value (in our case `"0.0"`), it will get converted to Javascript and sent to the browser, which has been waiting for new commands in step 3.
-The statement will look like: `document.getElementById("time").innerHTML = "0.0"`
+The statement will look like:
+   `document.getElementById("time").innerHTML = "0.0"`

 8. The browser will get the statement, evaluate it and return the results to the server.
 Then the browser will query for new commands in the background.

 It seems complicated but this process usually takes less than a 0.01 seconds.
 If there are multiple statements to execute, they get queued and processed together, which cuts back on the back-and-forth chatter.

 All communication is initiated by the browser.
 The server only listens for special GET and POST requests.

 ## Overview of operation

 The browser initiates all communcation.
 The server listens for connections and sends respnses.
-Each page request is processed in its own thread and so results may finish out of order and any waiting does not stall either the browser or the server.
+Each page request is processed in its own thread so results may finish out of order and any waiting does not stall either the browser or the server.

 | Browser   |   Server  |
 |-----------|-----------|